Back to Blog

 The Average American Reality

-According to Federal Reserve data, the average credit card balance for debt holders is approximately $6,735, with average APR around 22.25% as of 2025.
+This isn't just a hypothetical problem.
+According to Federal Reserve data, the average credit card balance for those who carry debt is about $6,735, with an average APR hovering around 22.25% as of 2025.

 The Daily Cost Breakdown: